Oncology Assessment, Data Clustering, and Escalation

 Test Your Knowledge

-A patient on a checkpoint inhibitor reports new cough, dyspnea on exertion, and oxygen saturation lower than baseline.
+A patient on a checkpoint inhibitor reports new cough, dyspnea on exertion, and oxygen saturation below baseline.
 What is the best nursing action?

 A